What do we use your personal data for?

 This concerns the following data:

-- contact details of your social media accounts (if we want to answer a question you have asked via Twitter or Facebook).
+• contact details of your social media accounts (if we want to answer a question you have asked via social media).

 What we use this data for

+To provide you with the best possible service, KVK continuously improves its products and services.
 For example, because we want to know what you think about our products and services and what can be improved next time.
-We do this as part of our statutory duty to provide information and advice to entrepreneurs.
+Your cooperation is always based on consent.

 This concerns the following data: